UKCloud/documentation/articles/azure/azs-how-configure-mars-backups-restore-powershell.md

 1. Create a [public Azure and Azure Stack Hub service principal name (SPN)](azs-how-create-spn-powershell.md).

-2. From an elevated (administrator) PowerShell console, run either the custom script extension or PowerShell script to download the required module and execute the backup process:
+2. From an elevated (administrator) PowerShell console, run either the custom script extension or PowerShell script to download the required module and execute the backup process.
+The PowerShell script must be run from inside the target VM, whereas the custom script extension can be executed from a local machine.

 > [!IMPORTANT]
 > As the MARS script will be pulled from GitHub the VM must have internet access.